 Pawnee Pioneer Trail Scenic & Historic Byway – From town, take this historic byway up to the Pawnee National Grassland.
 As one of Colorado’s natural prairie landscapes, this wide-open space is great for exploring wildlife, nature, and beautiful scenery.
 Hiking can be enjoyed at the Pawnee Buttes Trail.

-Read about the Top 7 Cool Hotels in Fort Morgan.
+- Read about the best hotels in Fort Morgan.

 June – Glenn Miller SwingFest – Glenn Miller was a famous big-band musician during the swing era, who grew up in Fort Morgan as a kid.
 Honoring this hometown hero, Fort Morgan hosts the annual event with weekend-long activities such as swing music performances, swing dance lessons, and showing of the Glenn Miller documentary at the Fort Morgan Museum.